CNES/pangeo-pyinterp/docs/source/xarray.rst

 Xarray
 ------

-The :doc:`previous chapter <examples>` presents the detailed operation of all the functions implemented in this library and interfaces with the ``Xarray`` library to build 2D, 3D and 4D grids:
+The :doc:`previous chapter <examples>` presents the full operation of all the functions implemented in this library and interfaces with the ``Xarray`` library to build 2D, 3D, and 4D grids:

 * :py:class:`pyinterp.backends.xarray.Grid2D`
 * :py:class:`pyinterp.backends.xarray.Grid3D`